From our 2009 archives.

 With Christmas coming, Denbigh Animal Hospital was going to host a fundraising photo-with-your-pet event for the local Golden Retriever Rescue group.
 I took a gamble that Steve would love a photo of Major to share with his family and mailed him a flyer.
 Sure enough, he called and made an appointment.

 On the day of the photo, Steve and Major arrived right on time.
 Every employee of the animal hospital came to the front desk to stare.

 I managed to check them in and get them back to the photographer without too much embarrassment.
 Steve and Major are very photogenic.
 We had a nice chat, both feeling awkward being stared at by at least 10 pairs of eyes!
 And off he went, no progress.

 One of my long-time friends at the office suggested I ask him out; I can still hear Pauline’s words with her English accent.
 “Go ahead, ask him out to dinner, if he says no, he’s no good anyway is he?”
 So, I did just what she said.
 I asked and he said yes.
 Thank goodness the ball was now rolling.

 The first date was dinner.
 It was perfect.
 I kept waiting for the other boot to fall.
 This guy was just too good to be true.
 (I’m still waiting, girls!)
 He took me home, walked me to the door—what a gentleman!

-That first dinner date, it didn’t take long for our conversation to come around to gardening.
+On that first dinner date, it didn’t take long for our conversation to come around to gardening.
 I had just begun to dabble in gardening at my home.
-(Could I have been digging the frustrations away?)
 Living as I was under a deep canopy of oak trees, my little experience had been strictly in shade gardening.
-Turns out he is quite the vegetable grower.
-So after our second lunch date, we went by his house to see what he had.
+Turns out he is quite the vegetable gardener.
+So, after our second lunch date, we went by his house to see his bachelor pad and garden.